 - File distributions

-- Extensions to Chef, such as libraries, definitions, and custom resources
+- Extensions to Chef, such as custom resources and libraries

 The chef-client uses Ruby as its reference language for creating cookbooks and defining recipes, with an extended DSL for specific resources.
 The chef-client provides a reasonable set of resources, enough to support many of the most common infrastructure automation scenarios; however, this DSL can also be extended when additional resources and capabilities are required.